berru-g/LeaBruger/histoire-educative-pour-enfants.md

 #### Dialog with chatgpt

-> Comment pourrait on amener se sujet dans un livre enfant a but
+> Ok maintenant Comment pourrait on amener se sujet dans un livre enfant a but
 > éducatif ?

 *ChatGPT*